VibhavBilgoji/NIT_GOA_HACKATHON-1/ANIMATION_ADDITIONS.md

 **Two animations added:**

 #### a) RetroGrid on Hero Title
-- Wraps the "Empower Your Community with CityPulse" heading
+- Wraps the "Empower Your Community with OurStreet" heading
 - Creates a dynamic retro-futuristic background effect
 - Enhances the main call-to-action area
 - Positioned behind the ShuffleText component